ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 For more information, see the [Docker build extension github repo](https://github.com/ballerinax/docker).

-#### Kubernetes-based Deployment
+#### Kubernetes-Based Deployment

+TODO: THIS DOESN"T MAKE SENSE - WHY ARE WE POINTING TO A GITHUB REPO?
+WE SHOULD NEVER DO THAT IF POSSIBLE.
 If you wish to see how container orchestration systems are supported by the builder extension, see [Kubernetes builder extension github repo](https://github.com/ballerinax/kubernetes).

-The following functionalities are supported by Kubernetes builder extension.
+The following Kubernetes configuration are supported:
 -   Kubernetes deployment support
 -   Kubernetes service support
 -   Kubernetes liveness probe support